CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 - Documented the design decisions for firebase
   - included the tradeoffs
 - Documented the possible enhancements for match history
-  - created an architectural diagram
+  - created an architecture diagram
 - Helped to create the sequence diagrams
   - Question service
   - Matching service